Spatiotemporal Properties of Compressible Magnetohydrodynamic Turbulence from Space Plasma: Results

-As a preliminary diagnostic of compressible mode composition, we examine the phase correlation between fluctuations in magnetic field strength ($\delta |\mathbf{\tilde{B}}|$) and PEACE electron density ($\delta \tilde{N}_{\rm e}$).
-Fig.~\ref{fig:3}(f) shows that in-phase fluctuations, also referred to as positively phase-correlated magnetic–density fluctuations, are primarily concentrated in two regions.
-One is located near the fast-mode dispersion relations (black lines), as expected for fast modes.
-The other appears in part of the low-frequency region at $k=[5\times10^{-4},10^{-3}]$ $\rm km^{-1}$, where the inferred phase speeds are $V_{\rm ph}=[23,30]$ $\rm kms^{-1}$, corresponding to $V_{\rm ph}/V_{\rm A}\sim0.2$.
-The low phase speed suggests that these fluctuations are more likely associated with slowly propagating magnetic structures in Earth's magnetosheath, contributing to a portion of the compressible power below $f_{\rm slow}$ in Figs.~\ref{fig:8}(f-h).
-The phase-correlation analysis procedure is described in Appendix B, where we present results based on CIS–HIA proton density and WHISPER electron density that show similar behavior.
+As a preliminary diagnostic of compressible mode composition, we examine the phase correlation between $\delta |\mathbf{\tilde{B}}|$ and PEACE electron density $\delta \tilde{N}_{\rm e}$.
+Figure~\ref{fig:2D_spec}(f) shows that anti-phase fluctuations dominate most of the spatiotemporal domain, consistent with the anti-phase correlation of slow modes.
+By contrast, in-phase fluctuations cluster in two regions: near the fast-mode dispersion relations (black lines) and in a low-frequency range at $k=[5\times10^{-4},10^{-3}]$ $\rm km^{-1}$, where inferred phase speeds $V_{\rm ph}=[23,30]$ $\rm kms^{-1}$ ($V_{\rm ph}/V_{\rm A}\sim0.2$) suggest slowly propagating magnetic structures in Earth's magnetosheath.
+These structures contribute to compressible power below $f_{\rm slow}$ at $k>10^{-4}$ $\rm km^{-1}$ (Figures~\ref{fig:v_n_spec}(f-h)).
+The phase-correlation method is described in Figure~\ref{fig:phase_BN} and Appendix~\ref{Appen_C}, where CIS–HIA and WHISPER density results show similar behavior.